metalabharvard/mlml.io/content/members/olivia-tai.md

             height: 156

 ---
-Olivia is a multi-hypenate artist, designer, and leader.
+Olivia Tai is a multi-hyphenate artist, designer, and leader.
 Formally, she studies Psych and Environmental Science & Public Policy at Harvard College.
 Informally, she studies the art of personhood: how to create and hold space for curiosity-fueled connection.
 She’s the founder of Harvard’s first undergrad design agency, Harvard Design Collective.
 In a past life, she was an outdoor education leader, backstage theater techie, and language-learner.
-Outside of campus, she’s engaged in the future of climate technology, having worked in renewable energy start-ups and impact VC.
+Outside of campus, she’s engaged in the future of climate technology, having worked in renewable energy start-ups and impact VCs.